 Instructions

 - Make the cupcakes: Preheat the oven to 350°F (177°C).
-Line a 12-cup muffin pan with cupcake liners.
+Line a 12-count muffin pan with cupcake liners.
 This recipe yields about 15 cupcakes, so line a second muffin pan with 3 cupcake liners or bake in batches.

 - Whisk the flour, cocoa powder, baking soda, baking powder, and salt together in a large bowl.
 Set aside.
 Whisk the oil, sugar, egg, vanilla, and buttermilk together until combined.
 Pour the wet ingredients into the dry ingredients, add the hot coffee/water, and whisk until the batter is completely combined.
 Batter is thin.